 Statistically, the causation of an operational risk event such as a liability risk event is much more frequent than its transformation into a legal event such as a monetary demand or lawsuit.
 In other words, the occurrence of a loss scenario is much more probable than its transformation into a legal claim.
 As an example, simply google the percentage of business disputes that end up being litigated or going to court, it is a very small percentage and lawyers would know that.
 It is therefore simply incorrect for organizations to prioritize mitigating and managing the legal type of liability risk over the operational type of liability risk, which would in turn harm the efforts of structuring insurance for effective operational protection to the organization.

 In terms of importance, we put a 95% weight on the operational types of liability risk versus a 5% weight on the legal types of liability risk.

 Another important point of confusion is the type of commercial insurance product that would be effective for protecting an organization against liability risk.
 Because there are various operational types of liability risk, it is important to note that a specific commercial liability insurance policy will provide protection, if reworded and triggered correctly, only to a specific sub-set of operational types of liability risk.
 Nevertheless, it is possible that by rewording a specific policy one can provide protection to a wider sub-set of risks than initially intended.

-Below are examples of commercial liability risk insurance policies that can hedge different operational types of liability risk:
+The following is a list of commercial liability risk insurance policies that can hedge different operational types of liability risk: